 The spark arrestor is a small metal screen that prevents hot exhaust material from leaving the muffler and starting a fire.

 When this small screen becomes plugged you may experience a loss of power where your ECHO string trimmer won’t run at full RPMs.

 Confirm the spark plug wire is disconnected.
 Remove the engine cover and the engine exhaust cover.
 Carefully remove the spark arrestor screen.
 Clean it with a metal brush.

 If the screen isn’t able to be sufficiently cleaned or you find it is damaged or has a hole in it, replace it with a new spark arrestor screen.

 Remove dirt and debris from the exterior of your string trimmer using a clean cloth.
 Use water with a mild detergent to dampen the cloth to remove dirt from around the string trimmer head.
 Avoid harsh cleaners.

 Step 11: Tighten Loose Hardware and Replace Missing or Damaged Parts

 Look over your string trimmer carefully to find any hardware that may have become loose or is now missing.
 Tighten the loose hardware.

 Replace any missing or broken components on your trimmer.
 Make sure all safety guards and shields are in place.
 Don’t operate your ECHO without these safety items in place.

-Step 12: Grease the Shaft (Flex Cable Models) & Grease the Gear Housing on an ECHO Trimmer
+Step 12: Grease the Shaft (Flex Cable Models) & Grease the Gear Housing

 Apply lithium-based grease like Red Armor from ECHO to the gear housing if your model has a grease plug.
 If it does not, you don’t have to grease it.